ISISComputingGroup/ibex_developers_manual/FZJ_Fermi_chopper.md

 ### Veto cable not properly plugged in

 Ask DAE experts to unplug and re-plug in the veto cable.

+### Chopper phase fluctuating causing intermittent veto

+If you are getting a fluctuating fermi chopper veto, e.g. it is vetoing 50% of frames, it may be because the phase is fluctuating in and out of range.
+[See section above about delay fluctuating](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/FZJ_Fermi_chopper#wont-phase-correctly--delay-is-fluctuating) for possible resolutions.

 # Chopper run control settings incorrect